 ATOC 555 is a field studies course that focuses on observing weather, climate, and air quality on tropical Barbados.
 It facilitates the design of hands-on analyses of field-based observations, analysis and understanding of the climate in the tropics.

 The field course preparations generally start in April and students travel to Barbados for two weeks in May.
-For summer 2020, the dates of Friday, May 8th - Friday, May 22nd are confirmed for stay at the Bellairs Campus in Barbados.
-A more accurate timeline will be published under the 'Scientific Program' and the 'How to apply section' in January 2020.
+This course will NOT be offered in Summer 2020.
+A more accurate timeline will be published under the 'Scientific Program' and the 'How to apply section' in January.

 Prerequisites for this course are ATOC 214 and ATOC 215 or permission of the instructor.
 Lab and field work experience are strongly recommended.nd,